wfraser/backfs/README.md

 * [FUSE](http://fuse.sourceforge.net/) version 2.8 or greater.
 * An operating system that FUSE supports.

-Linux 2.6 is the only operating system I've tested, but others might work; nothing in the implementation is particularly tied to Linux versus other UNIXes.
+Linux 2.6 and 3.x are the only operating systems I've tested, but others might work; nothing in the implementation is particularly tied to Linux versus other UNIXes.

 Installation
 ------------